exponea/exponea-android-sdk/Documentation/in-app-content-blocks.md

 ### Handle Carousel Presentation Status

-If you want to show additional information about Carousel shown content block, position and list size, check methods:
+If you need to access additional information about content blocks displayed in a carousel, you can use the following methods:

 ```kotlin
 // returns complete InAppContentBlock structure of shown content block or null